kSiadat/mtDNA_project/About mtDNA.md

 ## About mitochondria
 Mitochondria are organelles that are found within eukaryotic cells (cells with a nucleus).
 Within 1 cell, there will be many (usually around 100) mitochondria.\
 They are an essential to more sophisticated organisms such as animals, because respiration occurs in the mitochondria, and respiration performed by mitochondria is much more efficient than anaerobic respiration which is the alternative.
-Because respiration is so essential mitochondria are found in every type of cell except for red blood cells.\
+Mitochondria produce ATP which is used by other parts of the cell to create energy where needed.\
 Interestingly, much of the mtDNA is stored seperatly from the nucleus.
 The mitochondria are therfore influenced by 2 sets of DNA which act quite indepentently, nuclear DNA and mtDNA in the mitochondria itself.\
 Mitochondria are believed to have originated from prokaryotic organisms (without a nucleus (e.g. bacteria)) that respired aerobically, and which were living with anaerobic eukaryotic cells in a mutual symbiotic relationship.